anthonybyamugisha/hotel-management-system/README.md

 - **invoice** - Invoice information (ID, booking ID, guest ID, amount, status)
 - **services** - Service information (ID, name, price, booking ID)

+## SQL Files Documentation

+Each SQL file in the `reports/sql/` directory serves a specific purpose in the application.
+For detailed information about what each SQL file implements, see [reports/sql/README.md](reports/sql/README.md).

 ## Accessing the Application

 After starting the development server, access the application at: